ankit-kumar-nath/cloudbiusingaws/README.md

-# Cloud-Based Business Intelligence & Sales Forecasting System
+# Cloud BI - A Cloud-Based Business Intelligence & Sales Forecasting System Solution

 A scalable, cloud-native **Business Intelligence (BI)** and **Sales Forecasting** platform built using **AWS serverless services**, **machine learning models**, and an **interactive Streamlit dashboard**.
 The system automates the entire analytics lifecycle—from raw data ingestion to forecasting and inventory optimization.